-35.2 Where an environmental impact assessment is required in accordance with this Part, the environmental impact assessment report shall include, as a minimum, the following components: a description of the [planned] [proposed] activity, a baseline assessment of the marine environment likely to be affected, a description of potential impacts, a description of prevention and mitigation measures, uncertainties and gaps in knowledge, information on the public consultation process, consideration of alternative options to the [planned] [proposed] activity, and a description of follow-up actions, including a monitoring and review plan.
+35.2 Where an environmental impact assessment is required in accordance with this Part, the environmental impact assessment report shall include, as a minimum, the following components: a description of the planned activity, a baseline assessment of the marine environment likely to be affected, a description of potential impacts, a description of potential prevention and mitigation measures, uncertainties and gaps in knowledge, information on the public consultation process, a description of consideration of reasonable alternatives to the planned activity, and a description of follow-up actions, including a monitoring and review plan.
 Additional guidance regarding the content of environmental impact assessments reports to be prepared pursuant to this Part shall be developed by the Scientific and Technical Body for adoption by the Conference of the Parties under article 41bis.

-[OPT 1] 35.4 Rreports prepared pursuant to this Agreement shall be considered and reviewed by the Scientific and Technical Body.
+[OPT 1] 35.4 Draft environmental impact assessment reports prepared pursuant to this Agreement shall be considered and reviewed by the Scientific and Technical Body.

-[OPT 1] 35.5 Before proceeding with a recommendation to the Conference of the Parties under article 38, the Scientific and Technical Body may recommend rectifications to the Party.
-The Party may require the Scientific and Technical Body, at any time, to make a recommendation to the Conference of the Parties.